QuillPusher/QP_Drafts/garima/roofit.md

 - **addToCodeBody()**: adds the input string to the squashed code body.
 If a class implements a translate function that wants to emit something to the squashed code body, it must call this function with the code it wants to emit.
-In case of loops, automatically determines if code needs to be stored inside or outside loop scope.
+In case of loops, it automatically determines if the code needs to be stored inside or outside the scope of that loop.

 - **makeValidVarName()**: takes a string (e.g., a variable name) and converts it into a valid C++ variable name by replacing any forbidden characters with